 - All oak trees worldwide = species

-- Oak trees in one park = population
+- Oak trees in your local park = population

-- Abundance can change with seasons and conditions
+- Abundance can change with seasons (like more students during exam time!)

 Why populations change

-Population size, distribution, and abundance are influenced by abiotic factors and biotic factors.
+Population size, distribution, and abundance are affected by abiotic factors and biotic factors.

 Big exam takeaways